 The Hiring or Contracting Authority (HCA) for each CDCR institution or facility where providers provide direct patient care services is responsible for ensuring that health care providers are appropriately credentialed and practice within the scope of their clinical privileges.
-Prior to submitting a request for credentialing and privileging, the HCA shall ensure that all pre-appointment human resources requirements have been met including, but not limited to, checking references and completing Live Scan reviews.
-The HCA, in consultation with the appropriate Regional Deputy Medical Executive (RDME), shall be responsible for reviewing requested clinical privileges and for making a determination regarding privileging actions for Chief Medical Executives (CME).
-For headquarter-based providers, the Deputy Director (DD), Medical Services or designee has the authority to make privileging determinations.
+Prior to submitting a request for credentialing and privileging, the HCA shall ensure that all pre-appointment human resources requirements have been met including but not limited to, checking references and completing Live Scan reviews.

+(2) Deputy Medical Executive

+The Deputy Medical Executive (DME) is responsible for reviewing requested clinical privileges for Chief Psychologists.

-(2) Credential Reviewer
+(3) Credentialing Reviewer

-The Credential Reviewer (CR) is responsible for reviewing credentials applications and making a determination as to whether credentials can be approved or whether the application requires additional evaluation.
+The Credentialing Reviewer (CR) is responsible for reviewing credentials applications and making a determination as to whether credentials can be approved or whether the application requires additional evaluation.

-(3) Chief Medical Executive
+(4) Chief Psychologist